manaakiwhenua/nzsluc/README.md

 It is recommended that validation results are made available, conforming to the ISO 19157-1:2023 (Geographic information — Data quality) standard.

+### Semanntic versioning

+### Publication and metadata

+Published land use data shall be made available on public data repositories.
+Exceptions to this may be made for land use classifications with information considered sensitive by those supplying data or interpretative information.
+However, making data available on a data repositories with privacy controls is still recommended.

+One or more established metadata standards shall be used when publishing land use data (whether public or private):

+- The Dublin Core (DCMI)
+- DCAT-2 (Data Catalog Vocabulary)
+- ISO 19115 (geospatial metadata standard)

+### Stability of geographic scale

+Geographic units and geographic scales form an intrinsic part of the specification of a land use classification system, and changes to these are to be considered _major_ version changes to a classification system.
+The reason for this is that stability in the geographic frame of reference is critical to support analysis of land use change over time.

+### ISO 19144-3

+### Compatibility with existing land use classification systems

+Compatibility with existing New Zealand classification systems (PAN-NZ for conservation land; ANZLIC for industrial categories; Dairy NZ classes; etc.) shall be considered in the design of classification systems.
+It shall take the form of published concordances where such associations are possible.

+It may also take the form of using an existing classification system within a wider land use classification system; for instance, using PAN-NZ as a classification sub-system for classifying land that is statutorily protected.

+This concept extends beyond land use narrowly considered, and extends to land use management practices and lists of commodities.
+For example, we encourage application of the [New Zealand Farm Data Standards](https://www.datalinker.org) glossaries.

+### Definition of land

+Classification systems shall individually determine the definition of "land".

+In particular, to what extent it includes marine and terrestrial water bodies.

+This is also relevant for land use classification systems to declare their appropriate extent of application.
+For example, whether a land use classification system should be applied to New Zealand's offshore islands, marine areas (out to the EEZ), the entire continental shelf, etc. There is no consensus that a definition of "land" can exclude uses such as aquaculture, marine conservation areas, fishing areas, mining permits, shipping lanes, etc., particularly in the notable absence of "sea use maps".

+This also allows for classification systems that are developed for particular application to the _rohe pōtae_ of iwi but may be inappropriate elsewhere.

+### Mixed and secondary uses

+Some classification systems are intended only to capture "primary" land use for geographic entities, typically defined in economic terms.
+Some classification systems allow for the encoding of multiple uses, but in such a way that information about the primary land use is lost.
+(For example, the _ratings valuation rules_, LINZ S30300, allow for "multiple use" classes without the ability to encode the component uses.)

+Data schemas for land sue classification systems produced under this framework shall be designed in such a way that multiple uses can be recorded, without loss of information.
+This may be as a primary/secondary distinction, an enumeration, or some other form of attribution; but it must be possible in some fashion.

+### Source information

+The value of land use data is enhanced when information is available regarding provenance.
+This relates to the epistemological foundation of land use data: how it is that we know the land use.
+Within the data schema of a classification system, it must be possible to record provenance information, including (but not limited to) if applicable:
+    - the geographic scale of any input data
+    - the publication or (preferably) feature-level creation date of any input data features
+    - the operator (who is performing the classification; or who has decided on the appropriateness of a particular class label for a feature)
+    - a quantitative (e.g. probabilistic) or qualitative (e.g. operator confidence) measurement of confidence in the applied class

+---

 ## Definitions / Key Concepts

 | Concept | Description | Reference(s) |